Chapter 19: The Chaotix

 “I know who you are,” the fox said as his expressions darkened.
 “Oh yeah, I definitely know…” Tails narrowed his eyes.
 “That uniform…”

 The intruder cocked his head to the side and arched an eyebrow, bemused at the fox’s behaviour.
 “Well, guess the jig is up,” he said flippantly, before snapping his fingers.

 Three MP’s entered behind him each holding onto a leashed, mutant mutt.
-Each of the animals were covered in coarse dark blue fur.
+Each of the animals was covered in coarse dark-blue fur.
 The mutts snarled and barked at the two Mobians as the soldiers fought to restrain them.
 The long, tentacle-like tails jutting out from the base of their necks rose threateningly into the air.